amitdev3/Loan-Default-Data-Analysis/README.md

 ## 🔍 Loan Default Prediction & Analysis Dashboard (Power BI + SQL)
 This project analyzes a loan dataset to identify patterns and risk factors associated with loan defaults.
-The goal is to clean the data using SQL in SQL Server and build a Power BI dashboard that provides actionable insights for financial institutions to make better lending decisions.
+The goal is to clean the data using SQL in SQL Server and build a Power BI dashboard that provides actionable insights for financial institutions to make better lending decisions and for clear insights

 ## 📊 Dataset Features:
 ### The dataset includes the following features: